-- 6.18 When assessing the impact of a development, Worcestershire County Council will take into consideration the likely affect that new dwellings may have on school places.
-In doing so, consideration has been given to properties where there is a high certainty that the impact on educational infrastructure requirements will be minimal and therefore are exempt from education contributions. - 6.19 Affordable housing, either for sale or rent, provides a subsidised route to home ownership for those whose needs are not met by the market.
-The National Planning Policy Framework (NPPF) February 2019 Annexe 2 provides an updated definition of affordable dwellings which are categorised as follows: - affordable housing for rent; - starter homes; - discounted market sales housing; and - other affordable routes to home ownership. - 6.20 In consideration of the higher level of household recirculation, Worcestershire County Council will exempt those properties deemed to be social rent or affordable rent, where the landlord is a registered housing provider and the provision is to meet local need from those families already resident in the area and, the property will remain at an affordable price for future eligible households.
-Build to rent schemes are not exempt as they do not meet the above criteria. - 6.21 Worcestershire County Council also seeks to exempt: - developments that are 100% for commercial use (Class B1); - all houses and flats with a maximum of one bedroom; - homes for older people as defined in the National Planning Policy Framework (NPPF) February 2019 Annexe 2; and - specifically designed student accommodation, flats or apartments. - 6.22 Worcestershire County Council will only seek a post-16 contribution on school based provision, and not sole post-16 institutions as these institutions are funded through a different route
+February 2019 Annexe 2 provides an updated definition of affordable dwellings which are categorised as follows:

+- affordable housing for rent; - starter homes; - discounted market sales housing; and - other affordable routes to home ownership. - 6.13 In consideration of the higher level of household recirculation, Worcestershire County Council will exempt those properties deemed to be social rent or affordable rent, where the landlord is a registered housing provider and the provision is to meet local need from those families already resident in the area and, the property will remain at an affordable price for future eligible households.
+Build to rent schemes are not exempt as they do not meet the above criteria. - 6.14 Worcestershire County Council also seeks to exempt: - developments that are 100% for commercial use (Class B1); - all houses and flats with a maximum of one bedroom; - homes for older people as defined in the National Planning Policy Framework (NPPF) February 2019 Annexe 2; - flats or apartments, specifically designed as student accommodation; and - specialist housing for people with disabilities - 6.15 Worcestershire County Council will only seek mainstream post-16 contributions on school based provision, and not sole post-16 institutions as these institutions are funded through a different route. - 6.16 In line with the current National Planning Policy Practice Guidance paragraph 23, education planning obligations will not be sought on developments of fewer than 10 dwellings